hyperlane-xyz/hyperlane-registry/README.md

 # Hyperlane Registry

 A collection of configs, artifacts, and schemas for Hyperlane.
+See the [documentation](https://docs.hyperlane.xyz/docs/reference/registries) for more information.

 ## Contents